Recruitment and vetting procedures

 If a young member wants to become an adult volunteer once they're 18, they won’t need references as long as they have a record on GO and have been active within the last 12 months.

-But they must have a letter of recommendation from their leader or commissioner, and also have an informal meeting with the commissioner before starting their new role.
+But they must have a letter of commendation from their leader or commissioner, and also have an informal meeting with the commissioner before starting their new role.

 Where their role requires a satisfactory enhanced criminal disclosure check, this must be completed in accordance with the policy.